NASA-PDS/pds-view/tools/README.txt

-The Tools project contains the web site that serves as the entry point for the tool components.
+The Preparation Tools project contains the web site that serves as the entry point for the tool components.
 It also includes the POM that should be inherited by all of the tool projects.
 The site should be online at http://pds-cm.jpl.nasa.gov/2010/tools/.
 If it is not accessible, you can execute the "mvn site:run" command and view the documentation locally at